 The day my parents told my sisters and me they were selling our childhood home, was a day I’ll never forget.
 (Insert dramatic music).
 It was an emotional thing to process – the home I grew up in would no longer be the home I brought my children to for holidays.

 But after some thinking, I suppose my parents are adults and can make their own decisions on where they live.
 Right?

-But then came the biggest, most shocking news of all.
+And then came the biggest, most shocking news of all.
 They weren’t downsizing (like most people close to retirement do).
-They were buying a 100 year-old-Victorian-style mansion to renovate.
+They were buying a 100-year-old-Victorian-style mansion to renovate.
 To live in.
 For fun.

 Set your budget before you begin, and stick to it!
 Overspending by $100 here and $250 there can break the bank quickly.
 If you happen to overspend in one area, try to underspend in another.
 Consider keeping track of those underages and overages because they can get out of hand quickly.

 If you buy a $100,000 house and put $100,000 into it, you now have a $200,000 house in a $100,000 neighborhood.
 When you go to sell, you may not get a bang for your buck (and hard work).